aultimus/slack-user-data-service/README.md

 This will spin up the app and an accompanying database via docker-compose.

 ## Testing
-In order to run the tests execute:
+In order to run the integration tests execute:
+`make integrationtest`
+This command will return a positive exit code if the tests fail so is easily usable in CI.
+The integration tests runs a server to mock the slack api, sends the app events and makes requests to the app endpoint to verify behaviour.

-TODO
+TODO unit tests

 ## Tradeoffs
 * To use an ORM or not to use an ORM?
 I considered using an ORM but have not